 Mark Spain Real Estate vs. a realtor

 Cash offers are good for sellers who want to sell as quickly as possible.
 Mark Spain says its Guaranteed Offer program can help customers close in as little as three weeks.
-However, you'll likely get an offer that's far below market value.
+However, you'll likely get an offer that's far below market value, since cash buyers need room to make a profit from the sale.

 Listing with a realtor is better for sellers who want the highest sale price, but with this method, there's no guarantee you'll sell as quickly.

 If you decide to list your home, you may want to look for agents who offer a lower commission than Mark Spain does (e.g., 1.5% vs. 2.5–3%).
-Saving on realtor fees can be especially beneficial if you're taking a sale price cut because of your home's condition or your short selling timeline.
+Saving on realtor fees can be especially beneficial if you're taking a price cut because of your home's condition or an exceptionally urgent timeline.

 Mark Spain Real Estate reviews: What customers have to say